iconoir-icons/iconoir/NAMING_CONVENTIONS.md

 `-plus`, `-minus`, `-warning`, `-check`, `-xmark`, `-tag`, `-ban`, `-slash`.

-`-plus-in`: Differently from `-plus`, this is used when the icon has a bigger plus icon in the center or inside the main object.
+`-plus-in` and `minus-in`: Differently from `-plus` and `-minus`, these are used when the icon has a bigger plus or minus icon in the center or inside the main object.

-`minus-in`: Same as `-plus-in`.

 `-no-access`: It's regularly used when the icon has a restrict symbol in a corner.